ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 As the IT administrator, I need to review Conditional Access options, create a policy that requires a compliant device, and document how device-based access control can improve security.

 ## Objectives
+- Review Conditional Access options related to device-based access control
+- Create a Conditional Access policy that requires a compliant device